jaysylvester/citizen/README.md

 ## Quick Start

-These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton, and start the web server on port 80:
+These commands will create a new directory for your web app, install citizen, use its scaffolding CLI to create the app's skeleton with the web server set to port 80, and start the web server.
+Change the port if 80 is already taken.

     $ mkdir mywebapp
     $ cd mywebapp
     $ npm install citizen
-    $ node node_modules/citizen/util/scaffold skeleton
+    $ node node_modules/citizen/util/scaffold skeleton -n 80
+    $ cd app
     $ node start.js

 You'll see confirmation in the console that citizen is listening on the specified port.
 Go to http://127.0.0.1 in your browser and you'll see citizen's welcome page.
-If port 80 is already taken, you'll receive an error when you try to start citizen.
-To configure a custom port, see [Configuration](#configuration).
+For additional configuration options, see [Configuration](#configuration).

 For more utilities, see [Utilities](#utilities).